-The MDE-LIO Support Team was created to help develop competent, informed, and knowledgeable teachers and teachers of students who are visually impaired (TVIs), teacher consultants of students who are visually impaired (TCVIs), and certified orientation and mobility specialists (COMS) in Michigan schools.
+The MDE-LIO BVI Support Team was created to help develop competent, informed, and knowledgeable teachers of students who are visually impaired (TVIs), teacher consultants of students who are visually impaired (TCVIs), and certified orientation and mobility specialists (COMS) in Michigan schools.

 Need for Support

-Individuals who work with students who are BVI are in a unique position.
-TVIs/TCVIs and COMS:
+TVIs, TCVIs, and COMS working with students who are BVI are in a unique position.
+They:

-- Are often the only vision professionals employed by small and rural districts and are often isolated from peers who could provide knowledgeable assistance
+- are often the only vision professionals employed by small and rural districts and are often isolated from peers who could provide knowledge and assistance

 Who is Eligible

-MDE-LIO will support Michigan TVIs/TCVIs and COMS who are currently working in Michigan schools and meet at least one of the following:
+MDE-LIO will support Michigan TVIs, TCVIs, and COMS who are currently working in Michigan schools and meet at least one of the following criteria:

-- Are students in the VI Consortium for Teacher Preparation who have been placed in a TVI/TCVI role
+- student in the VI Consortium for Teacher Preparation who has been placed in a TVI or TCVI role

 What is Provided

-- Professional development resources, such as workshops, conferences, websites, and publications
+- professional development resources such as workshops, conferences, tools, and online resources

-Additional support may be provided by MDE-LIO’s educational consultants as needed.
+Additional support may be provided by MDE-LIO’s educational consultants.

 How to Request Support

-A request for support from the MDE-LIO Support Team can be initiated by any Michigan TVI/TCVI or COMS who meets the criteria above.
+Support from the MDE-LIO Support Team can be requested by any Michigan TVI, TCVI, or COMS who meets the criteria above.

-- Fill out and sign the New TVI/TCVI and O&M Specialist Support Request [PDF].
+- Fill out and sign the New TVI/TCVI and O&M Specialist Support Request Form [PDF].

-- Email the form to VI Project Consultant Lynn Pensari at [email protected].
+- Email the form to Lynn Pensari at [email protected].

 - If the request is approved, the requester’s administrator will be required to sign and submit a separate approval form.

-- The requester will then be paired with a Support Team member who will provide support and guidance.
+- The requester will then be paired with a Support Team member.

 Benefits for School Districts and Administrators